 - Bad files: The most common reasons that a video fails is because an uploaded image or video is corrupted or missing.
 Check to make sure your image and video files load in the editor, and re-upload files that might be the source of the problem.
 Try converting your video files to MP4 before uploading them to Kapwing; sometimes the error is related to file conversion.

-- Rogue machines and random failures: For about .1% of all Kapwing videos, our servers just break for no apparent reason, especially for free users and videos shorter than 3 mins.
+- Rogue machines and random failures: For about 0.1% of all Kapwing videos, our servers fail for an unknown reason.
 These videos often work if you try to reprocess them.

 - Bugs: Sometimes, when making improvements to our backend, we accidentally make changes that introduce errors.
 Let us know by emailing us at [email protected]